NYU SPS · May 2026 Prepared by Erin Callihan

 Rebuild flagship program pages as decision tools, not brochures.

-Days 60–120 Website + AI
+Days 60–120 Website and AI

 Why it works: Program and subject exploration accounts for 47% of all prospect AI queries — the single largest topic category.
 Pages structured around the six elements above are the format both AI assistants and human prospects can actually parse.